create3000/x_ite/docs/_posts/reference/browser-services.md

 #### **activeNavigationInfo**: SFNode | null

-Returns the active navigation info in the active layer, if any.
+Returns the bound NavigationInfo node in the active layer, if any.
 This property is read only.

 #### **activeViewpoint**: SFNode | null

-Returns the active viewpoint in the active layer, if any.
+Returns the bound X3DViewpointNode node in the active layer, if any.
 This property is read only.

 #### **element**: X3DCanvasElement